unvacs/Linuxhardning_practical/Maintaining-Software.md

 script -t 2>~/upgrade.time -a ~/upgrade.script
 ```

-Also these rules are important:
+Also these one-liners are important:

 ###### Check for updates